Computing $n^{\rm th}$ roots in $SL_2$ and Fibonacci polynomials: Counting powers in

-Now, let us talk about the exception case.
-In the group $SL_2(\mathbb F_3)$, the word map $X_1^3 X_2^3$ is not surjective.
-The group $SL_2(\mathbb F_3)$ has $7$ conjugacy classes.
+Now, we are left with the case $n\mid q$.
+The proportion of elements which are $n^{\rm th}$ powers in ${\rm SL}_2(\mathbb F_q)$ is $\frac{q-2}{q}$ which is $> \frac{1}{2}$ if $q\geq 5$, and we are done.
+This leaves us with the case when $q=3$ and $n=3$.
+In this case non-semisimple classes are not cubes and neither product of cubes, as discussed in the following paragraph.
+Thus the proof concludes. \end{proof} We now discuss the exception case $n = 3 = q$ of the above theorem.
+In the group ${\rm SL}_2(\mathbb F_3)$, the word map $X_1^3 X_2^3$ is not surjective.
+The group ${\rm SL}_2(\mathbb F_3)$ has $7$ conjugacy classes.
 Of these, $2$ conjugacy classes are central, $4$ are non-semisimple and $1$ is anisotropic regular semisimple corresponding to the irreducible polynomial $X^2 + 1$ over $\mathbb F_3$.
 The non-semisimple conjugacy classes are not cube and others are cube.
-Hence the number of conjugacy classes which are cube is $3$.
-And, the number of elements in $SL_2(\mathbb F_3)$ which are cube is $2.1 + 1.
+Hence the number of conjugacy classes which are cube is $3$ and the number of elements in ${\rm SL}_2(\mathbb F_3)$ which are cube is $2.1 + 1.
 3(3 - 1) = 8$.
-These are the following elements. { } These $8$ elements form a subgroup of $SL_2(\mathbb F_3)$ isomorphic the quaternion group.
-Thus we conclude that in $SL_2(\mathbb F_3)$ product of cubes is again a cube.
+These are the following elements. { } These $8$ elements form a subgroup of ${\rm SL}_2(\mathbb F_3)$ isomorphic the quaternion group.
+Thus we conclude that in ${\rm SL}_2(\mathbb F_3)$ product of cubes is again a cube.
 Therefore non-cubes in this group, which are $16$ in count, can never be products of any number of cubes.
-In particular, the word map $X_1^3 X_2^3 \dots X_l^3$ is not surjective for any $l\geq 1$.
+In particular, the word map $X_1^3 X_2^3 \dots X_l^3$ on ${\rm SL}_2(\mathbb F_3)$ is not surjective for any $l\geq 1$.